Ghana Service and Learning Trip

 • Educational, learning about the history of slavery the trans-Atlantic slave trade and modern-day slavery in Ghana

-• Relational as we will spend time with the staff and children at City of Refuge Ministries playing soccer, basketball, art, assisting in the classroom, as well as other opportunities to build relationships.
+• Relational as we will spend time with the staff and children at various partner sites playing soccer, basketball, art, assisting in the classroom, as well as other opportunities to build relationships.

 Are there any student pre-requisites?

 Yes, you must currently be a sophomore in High School or older.
-Yes, adults are welcome to apply but we require you to pass a background check if you are over18.
-Participation on a previous Be2Live trip is not required but is helpful to the application process.
+Yes, adults are welcome to apply but we require you to pass a background check if you are over 18.

 What are the student expectations?